Martindelosrios/CADDENA/docs/source/examples.rst

       x_max_drate = data.attrs["x_max_drate"]

-Now we can start playing with BATMAN!!!
+Now we can start playing with CADDENA!!!

 Let's pick some random synthetic observation from the dataset: